mkoske/Scatter-R/README.md

 > run(iris, classlabel = 5)
 ```

-> If the class label column is the last one, classlabel-parameter can be omitted.

-This runs the algorithm 10 iterations and 50 iterations for baseline.
-It outputs the following values (plus the information, that is currently running etc).
+This runs the algorithm 10 iterations and 50 iterations for baseline (see the signature of the function for default values).
+It outputs the following values (plus the information, about what currently running etc).

 - Scatter values for all iterations
 - Mean of above values